Dark Energy Survey Year 3 results: imprints of cosmic voids and superclusters in the Planck CMB lensing map: Data sets Methods

 \subsection{Void and supercluster finding}

 While numerous algorithms exist to define cosmic voids, we used the so-called 2D void finding algorithm which was developed to deal with photo-$z$ data sets, where a full 3D information is inaccessible due to smearing effects in the line-of-sight \citep{Sanchez2016}.
 The 2D void definitions have shown great potential to extract void lensing signals in N-body simulations \citep[see e.g.][]{Cautun2018}, with slightly better performance than using 3D methods including empty spheres techniques \citep[see e.g.][]{Hawken2017,Zhao2016}.
+The 2D voids are typically larger in radius than typical 3D voids, and the associated mean lensing potential fluctuations are also larger.
 However, \cite{Fang2019} verified that 3D void definitions, such as the widely used \texttt{ZOBOV} method \citep[][]{ZOBOV}, can also be successfully applied to detect void lensing signals.
 We note that voids selected from photo-$z$ data sets are on average preferentially elongated in the line-of-sight \citep[see e.g.][]{Kovacs2016}, and thus correspond to high $S/N$ lensing and ISW detections, using either 2D or 3D definitions \citep[see e.g.][]{Fang2019}.

-To capitalize on this counter-intuitive advantage associated with using photo-$z$ data, large samples of 2D voids have been used in previous DES void lensing and ISW measurements, showing robust detections from both observed data and simulations \citep[see e.g.][]{Vielzeuf2019,Kovacs2019}.
+To capitalise on this counter-intuitive advantage associated with using photo-$z$ data, large samples of 2D voids have been used in previous DES void lensing and ISW measurements, showing robust detections from both observed data and simulations \citep[see e.g.][]{Vielzeuf2019,Kovacs2019}.